-Guild Lodge, on the edge of Preston, is a secure mental healthcare hospital, operated by Lancashire Care NHS Foundation Trust, with 500 staff and 164 service users.
+Guild Lodge, on the edge of Preston, is a secure mental healthcare hospital, operated by Lancashire and South Cumbria NHS Foundation Trust, with 500 staff and 164 service users.
 Set in rural surroundings, with plenty of on-site greenery, the health facility has developed several green space initiatives for the benefit of both patients and staff.

 A Grow Your Own project, launched in 2013, supplies the hospital kitchens with organic produce while also enabling patients to spend time in peaceful natural surroundings, where they can learn new horticultural skills and may gain paid employment within the site.
 Staff participate in the project by accompanying patients and by working as volunteers.
 More recently they have also taken part in staff team-building days, which the project offers for teams across the Trust.